asadhabeeb0/Priortire-app/README.md

 # CwhTodoList

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4 following Angular Tutorial of Date 10 April 2021 and require only ng serve.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.
+It is Angular Tutorial in Hindi dated Apr 10, 2021 of playlist Learn In One Video In Hindi of channel CodeWithHarry

 ## Development server